-For certain build tools like Ant, Gradle, MSBuild and some others, you can configure TeamCity to change order of tests.
+For certain build tools like Ant, IDEA Project runner, MSBuild and some others, you can configure TeamCity to change order of tests.

 For example, recently failed or new tests can be started before others to provide even faster feedback to the developer.

 TeamCity offers multiple ways to instantly notify you about build problems or any other changes in your projects.

 Be notified by email, instant messenger, or get notification right in your IDE.

 You can set up multiple notification rules on all kinds of events, and also choose the order in which they are processed, and also edit, reuse, and share their settings using the Kotlin DSL.